-IOC keeps up push for more women athletes28 October 2005
+IOC keeps up push for more women athletes

 The International Olympic Committee's (IOC) executive board continued their push to have more women competiting in the Olympics when they approved a host of new events for the 2008 Beijing Games.